OUR PEACEBUILDING ASSOCIATES

 Elizabeth Powley, M.A. is a consultant in gender and post-conflict reconstruction, with more than fifteen years of experience in non-profit leadership and program development.
 She has expertise in conflict analysis and resolution, training and curriculum development in cross-cultural settings, and field-based research.
 She has worked extensively on issues of gender and political participation in sub-Saharan Africa.
 Elizabeth lived in Rwanda for two years as director of the Rwanda Project of the Initiative for Inclusive Security, which provided technical and financial support to Rwanda’s women parliamentarians.
 An experienced teacher and trainer, she has designed curricula and conducted leadership training for women activists in half a dozen African countries.

 Mehlaqa Samdani, M.A.P.D. is a native of Pakistan, currently based in Massachusetts, USA.
 She has researched and worked in various conflict and transitional settings over the past twelve years.
-Samdani has field experience working with refugee communities in the Sudan, Bosnia and Afghanistan and has managed political development projects with women contesting local council elections in Pakistan.
+Samdani has experience working with refugee communities in the Sudan, Bosnia and Afghanistan and has managed political development projects with women contesting local council elections in Pakistan.
 She has also worked as a researcher and consultant with the Center for Strategic and International Studies and the Council on Foreign Relations where she examined the role of civil society in effecting social, political and economic change in the Islamic world.
 Her current area of interest includes exploring the role of civil society in combating militancy in Pakistan and Afghanistan.
 Samdani's writings have been published in the New York Times, Foreign Policy, Christian Science Monitor, Daily Times (Pakistan) etc. and she has been invited as a guest on NPR, KCBS and news channels in Pakistan.
 She is a graduate of the Fletcher School of Law and Diplomacy and has an undergraduate degree from the University of Denver.
+She is the Founder and Executive Director of the 501(c)(3) NGO Critical Connections based in Longmeadow, Massachusetts.

 Tom Schaub, M.P.A. is a Founder and Managing Partner at CMPartners, an international negotiation and conflict management advisory and competency development firm that leads the field of interdependence management.
 Mr. Schaub's public practice centers on leadership capacity building, education, and direct strategic assistance.
 He has led recent and ongoing projects with the World Bank, various parties to the conflict in Kashmir, The American University in Beirut, the Bahrain Economic Development Board, and The Nepal Constitutional Assembly.
 In his private practice, Mr. Schaub provides negotiation advisory services and training in negotiation leadership, complex procurement, consultative sales, and strategic relationship management.
 Before forming CMPartners, Mr. Schaub held both the Africa and Asia Directorships with Conflict Management Group (CMG).
 Mr. Schaub earned his BA from the University of Minnesota and his MPP from Harvard's Kennedy School of Government.
 In addition to his work with CMPartners, Mr. Schaub also serves as the Founder and Board Member of A Public Good (APG).